Albert0i/RU301/topology1.md

 ### IV.
 Summary
-The last piece puzzle is to to config Redis, to name a few:
+The last piece of puzzle is to config Redis, to name a few:

 redis.conf
 ```